Wind Energy Prices Drop as Turbine Technology Improves

 According to the 2022 Land-Based Wind Market Report, "The average installed cost of wind projects in 2021 was $1,500/kW, down more than 40% since the peak in 2010."

 Lower wind energy prices are great for end users, but not great for turbine owners or operators.
 That’s because it’s harder to justify installing turbines in high-price environments – at least until wind energy costs increase, which isn’t likely to happen soon (if ever).

-This is a major challenge for owner/operators that must be navigated carefully if operations are to stay viable.
-This post will explore the current state of wind energy and what owner/operators can do to keep their profit margins in check.
+This is a major challenge for owners/operators that must be navigated carefully if operations are to stay viable.
+This post will explore the current state of wind energy and what owners/operators can do to keep their profit margins in check.